Continuing Education

 Why is this topic important?
 What if I don’t want to work with religious stuff with clients?

 Being a well-rounded and competent mental health provider means having an awareness of a variety of presenting concerns that a client may bring to your work together.
 Learning about the topic of religious trauma will help you recognize when it is part of a client’s concerns.
 This is beneficial both for those who wish to develop their ability to treat the symptoms of religious trauma, as well as those who are not interested in focusing on this area.
 Knowing what to look for and learning about available resources can help you support clients, even if you’re not a provider who focuses on concerns related to religious trauma.
+The training entitled Religious Trauma & Therapist Power Dynamics addresses aspects of the therapeutic relationship that are important to all client interactions.
+Common Themes of High-Control Groups looks at these themes in a variety of groups, not only religious/spiritual.

 What technology will I need in order to attend?

-This workshop is being delivered live online via Zoom.
+These trainings are being delivered live online via Zoom.
 You will need a device that allows you to access the internet, a reliable internet signal, and access to Zoom (which may require a download).
 You may want to utilize headphones / ear buds to ensure you have the best audio experience.

 What if I have questions about ADA or other accommodations?